department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/service-outside.md

 ### How do I get these benefits?

 You'll need to apply for benefits.
 When you apply, you'll have to show that you had contact with Agent Orange while serving in the military.
+If you were exposed outside of the areas listed, please give your location and timeframe of service so VA can review your claim.
+[Apply for benefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=disability-compensation).

 **Exception:**<br>
 If you’re a Blue Water Veteran with non-Hodgkin’s lymphoma, you don't need to show that you had contact with Agent Orange.
 We recognize non-Hodgkin’s lymphoma as related to service in Vietnam or its offshore waters during the Vietnam Era.
 [Learn more about non-Hodgkin’s lymphoma and Agent Orange]( https://www.vets.gov/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/non-hodgkins/).

 ### Get more information

 Want to know more about benefits for Veterans with illnesses believed to be caused by contact with Agent Orange?
 [Learn more about Agent Orange benefits](http://www.publichealth.va.gov/exposures/agentorange/benefits/index.asp).